lostjarred/MC-CT-ImmersiveEngineering-GregTech/README.txt

 there are known visual problem with ore sample and excavtor due to the way Immersive Engineering handles this, Gregtech ore will apear invisable both in the excavator and ore samples there is currently not known fix

+==--Config Changes--==
 if you want more mineral veins to generate you need to adjust the chance in the immersive engineering config
     D:excavator_chance

+suggest changing this to
+# A list of preferred Mod IDs that results of IE processes should stem from, aka which mod you want the copper to come from.
+# This affects the ores dug by the excavator, as well as those crushing recipes that don't have associated IE items.
+This list is in oreder of priority.
+    S:preferredOres <
+        gregtech
+        immersiveengineering
+     >

 ==-- Craftweaker Proritys --==
 1000 - util functions